Separating Times for One-Dimensional General Diffusions: Introduction

 We comment now on related literature.
 The separating time for two solutions to SDEs under the Engelbert--Schmidt conditions was computed in \cite{cherUru} (see also \cite{MU12}).
 A characterization of local absolute continuity of two general diffusions with open state space was proved in \cite{orey}.
 Both of these results follow directly from our main theorem.

-Local absolute continuity is closely related to the martingale property of a non-negative local martingale, which can be viewed as a candidate density process.
+Local absolute continuity is closely related to the martingale property of a certain local martingale, which can be viewed as a candidate density process.
+In this connection, we mention the paper \cite{Kotani2006}, which provides necessary and sufficient conditions for the martingale property of diffusions on natural scale.
+These conditions are expressed solely in terms of the speed measure of the diffusion.
 For the same general framework as considered in this paper, a characterization of the martingale property of certain non-negative continuous local martingales was recently proved in \cite{desmettre}.
 In Remark~\ref{rem: comment desm} we comment in more detail on the relation to this work.

 Among other things, the existence and absence of NFLVR for one-dimensional It\^o diffusion markets has been studied in \cite{MU12b}.
 Our work extends those from \cite{MU12b} (for NFLVR) to a general diffusion framework.
 In particular, when compared to \cite{MU12b}, we make an interesting structural observation.
 Namely, in the It\^o diffusion framework from \cite{MU12b} the scale functions and the speed measures are assumed to be absolutely continuous w.r.t. the Lebesgue measure.
 We prove that the absolute continuity of the scale functions (but not of the speed measures) is a \emph{necessary} condition for NFLVR.
 At first glance, this appears to be quite surprising.